"What terrified me will terrify others; and I need only describe the spectre which had haunted my midnight pillow."-Mary Shelley

 "Spencer, it is indeed, a good English surname to have!"
 She replied.

 I shall describe this peculiar woman in the following manner.
 Her hair was long ashen or hoary, and her brows were very thick and darkled.
 Her delicate nose was aquiline it seemed, and her cheekbones high and well-structured in symmetry.
 Her eyes were as blue as a turquoise and arresting.
 She was tenuous in stature, neither short or tall, instead of medium height.
-What found to be more baffling to Mr. Spencer was the long Cimmerian gown she wore, and the faithful ebony bird that was perched lightly upon her slender shoulders.
+What was more baffling to Mr. Spencer was the long Cimmerian gown she wore, and the faithful ebony bird that was perched lightly upon her slender shoulders.
 He had presented himself to her at once, and obeisantly she reciprocated his gesture of cordiality and propriety.
 This simple gesture of hers he appreciated, since she was gracious enough to take him in for the night.
 Her mien-her quintessence was imbued with an aura of mystery and lore that he perceived, after the token formalities and the explication given for his unbidden arrival to her estate.

 "I am Fiona Donovan the proprietor of this estate that you have entered and widow of the late Sir Seamus Donovan, from the city of Dublin, Ireland, sir."